 Yep, not only does excess heat cause plants and vegetables to wilt and dry out, but they can actually harm the structure of its cells and cause permanent damage.

-Photosynthesis peaks out around 35-40 degrees Celsius (95-104 degree Fahrenheit).
+Photosynthesis peaks out around 35-40 degrees Celsius (95-104 degrees Fahrenheit).
 Anything above those temperatures causes proteins to get destroyed and can cause deformed membranes.

 2. Reduce Costs

 Shade cloth can help keep water costs lower, as you won’t need to water your plants multiple times a day to keep them moist.